 Chameleon Skin - A couple different processes come together to produce this amazing finish.
 In short, this patterned finish changes color depending on lighting conditions and view-angle, shifting from green to blue to purple to red.
 While we’ve tried to capture it in pictures, it must be seen in person to truly do it justice.

 Kiridashi don’t traditionally come with a sheath, however that limits practicality and convenience.
-We offer matching sheaths in many of the same finishes as the Scalpeldashi themselves as an optional accessory.
-Each has a lanyard loop, and holds the dashi firmly enough to prevent it falling out under its own weight, but can be released with just one hand or a quick tug.
+Each scalpeldashi comes with a 20% carbon fiber reinforced nylon sheath*, selected for its durability and attractive appearance next to a wide range of different dashi colors.
+Additionally we offer matching sheaths in many of the same materials as the Scalpeldashi themselves, available as an optional accessory.
+All have a lanyard loop, which holds the dashi firmly enough to prevent it falling out under its own weight, but can be released with just one hand or a quick tug.
 This makes them the perfect accessory for EDC in a pocket, on a keychain, on your belt, or as a neck knife.

 Scalpel blades have several advantages over other disposable blades, namely they are extremely inexpensive (typically under 20 cents a blade, often under 10 cents a blade), exceptionally sharp (thinner and sharper than Xacto), have very thin blades, have excellent availability in a variety of designs materials and grades, are fast and easy to change without any tools, have available tools to remove them directly into a safe sharps disposal container, and our handles will firmly hold blades in a stable and obviously rattle-free manner (unlike cheap handles) for precision cutting.
 Believe me, we have Xactos, utility blades, snap blades, etc but we all prefer and EDC these.
 Note custom engraving and bespoke materials are available.